CedarGroveStudios/CircuitPython_MIDI_Tools/README.rst

 ``note_to_frequency(note)`` and ``frequency_to_note(frequency)``

-Translates a MIDI sequential note value to its corresponding frequency in Hertz (Hz) or a frequency to its nearest note value.
-Note values are of integer type in the range of 0 to 127 (inclusive).
+Translates a MIDI sequential note value to its corresponding frequency in Hertz (Hz) or a frequency to a MIDI note value.
+Note values integers in the range of 0 to 127 (inclusive).
 Frequency values are floating point.
 If the input is outside of the range, the value ``None`` is returned.
 Ref: MIDI Tuning Standard formula: https://en.wikipedia.org/wiki/MIDI_tuning_standard